The 2017 COSS Call for Artists is now closed.

-- Month of July: Studio visits.
+- July & August: Studio visits.
 COSS organizers will meet with artists individually in their studios to address specific questions and note site-specific needs.

 - Thursday, Sept.
 7, 6-8 pm: Opening reception for COSS Preview Exhibit at the CML Carnegie Gallery.
 The exhibit runs from Sept.
 7 – Oct.
 8. Artwork drop-off and pick-up dates will be communicated via email.

 - Saturday, Oct.
 7 – Sunday, Oct.
 8, 11 am – 5 pm: The COSS tour!
 Artist studios must remain open for the duration of the tour on both days.